 This project investigates the nature of professional work undertaken by insolvency practitioners and profiles the state of the profession to examine whether there are any isolating influences or barriers to entry for one gender or the other.
 It will identify the key determinants to effective performance to the role of insolvency practitioner and whether any systemic biases become barriers to entry’.[7]

-The fact that this has never been taken up may indicate something as to the perceived value of the study, whether it is within the educational focus of Australian accountants,[8] or the level of attention womens’ insolvency groups give to being more informed about the issue.
+The fact that this has never been taken up may indicate something as to the perceived value of the study, or whether it is within the educational focus of Australian accountants,[8] or the level of attention womens’ insolvency groups give to being more informed about the issue.

 Changes?